disneystreaming/alloy/docs/serialisation/json.md

 ### Null values

-By default, in Smithy a field having a value of `null` and the field being absent are not distinguished.
-However, this is not required by JSON semantics and APIs can treat the two differently.
-In order to support this, the additional trait `alloy.nullable` is provided.
-Annotating the member of a structure field with this indicates that explicit nulls should be preserved on both serialization and deserialization.
+The standard Smithy toolset does not provide any semantics for distinguishing between a JSON field being set to `null` and the same field being absent from its carrying JSON object.
+However, depending on the use-case, the difference can be meaningful.
+In order to support such use-cases, the additional trait `alloy.nullable` is provided.
+Annotating the member of a structure field with this indicates that a value serialised to `null` was a conscious decision (as opposed to omitting the value altogether), and that deserialisation should retain this information.

 For example, assuming the following smithy structure